Regional Victoria to receive new Country Universities Centre

 The Country Universities Centre (CUC) warmly welcomes the Minister’s investment in the Regional Universities Centres (RUC) program.

 CUC Ovens Murray will have multiple facilities.
-The central hub will be at Cusack House 16-18 Cusack St Wangaratta.
+The central hub will be at Building F – GOTAFE Docker St campus, WANGARATTA (behind the Wangaratta library).
 The Corryong location is situated at 6 Boundary St Corryong and the Mansfield location at 45-147 High St Mansfield.

 CUC Ovens Murray Chair, John Joyce, thanked the collection of leaders and education advocates of the communities involved for their dedication and motivation to progress the application from an idea to a fully funded project.